23-01-2020 | | By Gary Elinoff

 Another advantage is safety.
 These projectiles contain no explosive propellant or explosive.
 A major risk is thereby eliminated.

-Further, into the future, it is speculated that railguns with far longer barrels will be employed to lift cargo into space.
-The exit speed will need to be far faster than what’s needed for terrestrial military purposes, but because of the longer barrels, the accelerations needed will be less.
+Further, in the future, it is speculated that railguns with far longer barrels will be employed to lift cargo into space.
+The exit speed will need to be far faster than what’s needed for terrestrial military purposes, but because of the longer barrels, the accelerations required will be less.